Danmascus/NBA-Backend/README.md

 This project offers an engaging NBA betting game, complete with a virtual currency system.
 Initially, users are provided with 1,000 coins upon registration.
 Following this, they receive a daily bonus of 2,000 coins.
 These coins can be used for wagering on forthcoming NBA games, typically those that are scheduled to take place within the next 48 hours and come with pre-set betting odds.
 The game periodically distributes rewards based on the outcomes of these matches.
 Wins and losses from these bets are accordingly updated in the user's account, reflecting their betting performance.
 A leaderboard system also exists to see how you stack up with other users.

-An instance of this front-end React app is hosted on vercel here: TODO And the backend is hosted here: TODO
+An instance of this front-end React app is hosted on vercel here: https://nba-fake-bet.vercel.app And the backend is hosted here: https://nba-backend-api.onrender.com/

 ## Tech-stack